OAMK-tietotekniikka/ThesisAITool/README.md

 ## Start Using the Tool with GUI

 Simply navigate to the `client` directory and open `index.html` in your web browser, or deploy the entire `client` directory to your preferred hosting environment to access the graphical user interface.
-Remember to edit change `API_BASE_URL` in `main.js` if you do so.
+Remember to change `API_BASE_URL` in `main.js` to your own URL if you do so.

 ## Testing